 About the Macmillan Welfare Rights Service Central Bedfordshire

-The Macmillan Welfare Rights Service is a free, confidential and impartial welfare benefits advice service, delivered in partnership with Central Bedfordshire Council, Bedford Borough Council and Peterborough and Stamford City NHS Trust and is funded by Macmillan Cancer Support.
+The Macmillan Welfare Rights Service is a free, confidential and impartial welfare benefits advice service, delivered in partnership with Central Bedfordshire Council, Bedford Borough Council and the North West Anglia NHS Foundation Trust.
+It is fully funded by Macmillan Cancer Support.

-The Macmillan Welfare Rights Service has been delivering a successful welfare rights advice service to people with a cancer diagnosis and their families, living in Central Bedfordshire and Bedford Borough Council since 2007.
-The service established a new advice service at Peterborough and Stamford City hospital in 2015.
+The Macmillan Welfare Rights Service has been delivering a successful advice service to people with a cancer diagnosis and their carers who live in Central Bedfordshire and Bedford Borough, since 2007.

-The service currently has 3 full-time advisers, 1 part-time adviser and 2 part-time support workers who deliver advice through home visits in the client’s home and through advice sessions at local hospitals and hospices.
+The service currently has 3 full-time advisers, 1 part-time adviser and 2 part-time support workers who deliver advice through home visits and advice sessions at local hospitals and hospices.

-We provide home visits and advice sessions at the Peterborough and Stamford City NHS Trust, the Primrose Unit at Bedford NHS Trust, the Bedford Daycare Hospice and the Luton & Dunstable University NHS Trust (from November 2016)
+Home visits and advice sessions are provided at the North West Anglia Foundation NHS Trust, the Primrose Unit at Bedford NHS Trust, and the Luton & Dunstable University NHS Trust.

-In 2015/2016 we assisted with a range of benefits issues including:
+In 2017-2018 the service assisted with a range of benefits issues including:

 - challenging poor decision-making